leoaishwarya/leoaishwarya.github.io/blog/_posts/2021-07-31-Bright-Weekend.md

 sitemap: true
 ---

-- Agar woh mujhe chodake khuss hai toh shikayat kaisi\
+- Agar woh humein chodake khuss hai toh shikayat kaisi\
-  Ab mein unhe khush bhi na dekhu toh mohabbat kaisi
+  Ab hum unhein khush bhi na dekhein toh mohabbat kaisi
 - Sympathy and Empathy have a narrow line between them, I tried to understand it for a while.
 Because none of them were kind enough to interfere in this situation.\
   In contrary,\
   Anxiety, vulnerability and agony joined the party as uninvited guests.\